fanoframework/fanoframework.github.io/known-issues/index.md

 ## <a name="issue-on-freebsd"></a>Issue on FreeBSD

-On FreeBSD 12, if you compile Free Pascal from source, you may get error when you try to run Fano web application executable.
+On FreeBSD 12, if you compile Free Pascal from source or tar file, you may get error when you try to run Fano web application executable.

 ```
 $ ./bin/app.cgi
 Segmentation fault (core dumped)
 ```
+This is Free Pascal issue.
 Try to update to latest FreeBSD and install latest binutils

 ```